Prescription drug costs and access have a substantial impact on state budgets and state decision-making.

 The Northwest Prescription Drug Consortium (NPDC)

-The NPDC is an intergovernmental agreement between Oregon and Washington which provides broad pharmacy management services, operating under a single pharmacy benefit manager (PBM), which generates additional savings by aligning purchasing through one vehicle and leveraging the purchasing power of Washington and Oregon.
+The NPDC is an intergovernmental agreement between Nevada, Oregon and Washington which provides broad pharmacy management services, operating under a single pharmacy benefit manager (PBM), which generates additional savings by aligning purchasing through one vehicle and leveraging those states purchasing power.
 Entities from both the private and public sector are eligible to join.
 Notably, the NPDC requires 100% pass-through of all manufacturer rebates and prohibits spread pricing.

 Additionally, it provides a discount card program to residents in those states.
 Discounts are applied point-of-sale at participating locations.
 According to the consortium’s website, the NPDC facilitates more than $800 million in annual drug purchases for over 1 million people in participating groups and facilities.
 Since 2016, the program generated over $99.4 million in additional savings.